-Through the interview process and records review of training documents by the Auditor, each of the medical staff have attended the required training and meet all training requirements.
+Through staff interviews and reviews of training documents by the Auditor, each of the medical staff have attended the required training and meet all training requirements.

-N/A - All medical staff at VCF are prohibited by procedure from performing forensic examination on sexual abuse victims.
+N/A - All medical staff at JTWP are prohibited by procedure from performing forensic examination on sexual abuse victims.

-As indicated in Provision (a), through staff interview and a review of the training documents by the Auditor, each of the assigned staff members have attended the required training and meet all training requirements.
+As indicated in Provision (a), through staff interview and a review of the training documentsby the Auditor, each of the assigned staff members have attended the required training and meet all training requirements.
 All training documentation is retained in the employeefile, as required.

-The Auditor reviewed sign-in sheets and training materials that reflect the general PREA training that is mandated for ADOC employees, contractors and volunteers outlined in policy and PREA standards.
-The sign-in sheets confirm, in addition to specialized training, the medical staff received the general PREA training mandated for all ADOC employees.
+The Auditor reviewed sign-in sheets and training materials which reflect the general PREA training mandated for ADOC employees, contractors and volunteers is as outlined in policy and PREA standards.
+The sign-in sheets confirm, in addition to specialized training, the contracted medical staff received the general PREA training mandated for all ADOC employees.